Stomps & Jumps

 You do not need to perform the jumps quickly one after another.
 In fact, resting two to four seconds between jumps is beneficial to your joints and your skeleton.

 - Landing with stiff knees can be very jarring to the joints so always remember to bend your knees upon landing.
 Jumps should not be performed if they cause you discomfort in any way, or if you have been advised not to jump by your physician.

-- You should NOT perform jumps if you have a diagnosis of osteoporosis (T score is -2.5 or lower); or if you have had a previous hip or spine fracture.
+- We recommend that you do NOT perform jumps until gaining clearance from your physician if you have a diagnosis of osteoporosis (T score is -2.5 or lower); or if you have had a previous hip or spine fracture.